 Yukiteru "Yukki" Amano from Mirai Nikki is shown to act this way towards Tsubaki Kasugano, a beautiful and gentleDistressed Damsel from the Omekata cult, quickly jumping in to save her and escape with her despite having just met her.
 When given a choice to trust her or his partner Yuno Gasai, he chooses Tsubaki (though you can't blame him because Yuno is a Yandere).
 It's not until she makes it obvious that she's actually a Manipulative Bitch (mixed with Woobie, Destroyer of Worlds) that wants to kill him that he decides to go back to teaming up with Yuno.
 Tsubaki ends up disarmed by Yuno and killed by Yukki.

 In ×××HOLiC, Watanuki is this all the way - as long as it's a pretty girl in trouble, he's willing to risk his life to help her, even if they just met.
 In one case, he was shown to even be willing to continue meeting a lady, despite knowing that doing so was slowly killing him, because "she's lonely."
 (Granted, the lady reminded him of a mother figure he lacked, but still, they had just met and only talked a little.)
-It's a deconstruction because it shows he places no worth on his own existence or how he himself affects the lives of others, which brings him great damage.
-Example: sacrifices an eye to help Doumeki - even though he did not want help - before investigating his other options.
+It's a deconstruction because it shows he places no worth on his own existence or how he himself affects the lives of others, which brings him great damage and upsets the persons whom he wants to help.
+Example: he sacrifices an eye to help Doumeki when he's going blind before investigating his other options, Doumeki (who didn't want Watanuki to do such a thing in the first place), understandably gets pissed off at him, and a spirit that Watanuki had befriended almost dies trying to fix the mess.

 Watanuki is a replacement clone and deep down knows he is not supposed to exist, thus his Chronic Hero Syndrome; he's subconsciously suicidal.
 A large purpose of him being at the shop was to gain self-worth so when the time came, he wouldn't vanish and the Timey-Wimey Ball would remain intact.